 Zhang K, Daigle JG, Cunningham KM, Coyne AC, Ruan K, Grima JC, Bowen KE, Wadhwa H, Yang P, Rigo F, Taylor JP, Gitler AD, Rothstein JD, Lloyd TE.
 Stress granule assembly disrupts nucleocytoplasmic transport, Cell.
 2018;173(4):958-971.e17.

-Liquid-liquid Phase Separation (LLPS) and Liquid-like Compartments in Cells
+Liquid-liquid Phase Separation (LLPS) and Membrane-less Organelles in Cells

 Stress granules are RNA/protein condensates with liquid-like characteristics.
 Unlike solid aggregates, these condensates are dynamic, dissolvable, and functional compartments devoid of surrounding membranes.
-Other than stress granules, cells have many other forms of liquid-like compartments including nucleoli, speckles, Cajal bodies, heterochromatin protein complexes, etc. The formation of these condensates is mediated by LLPS of their protein components.
+In addition to stress granules, many other forms of membrane-less organelles, including nucleoli, speckles, Cajal bodies, heterochromatin protein complexes, etc., also present in cells.
+The formation of these condensates is mediated by LLPS of their protein components.

-LLPS is a process by which a solute de-mixes within the solvent to form more than one separated liquid phases with different solute concentration.
-In cells, LLPS is essential for the assembly and function of cellular liquid-like compartments that are the denser phase of proteins undergoing LLPS, whereas abnormal LLPS can impair the formation and/or function of these compartments and contribute to neurodegeneration.
-Indeed, many proteins that aggregate in neurodegenerative diseases undergo LLPS, including DPRs.
-Furthermore, DPRs disrupt the LLPS of proteins in and thus impair the dynamics and functions of liquid-like compartments, including stress granules, in c9ALS/FTD.
+LLPS is a process by which a solute de-mixes within the solvent so that more than one separated liquid phases with different solute concentration are formed.
+In cells, LLPS is essential for the assembly and function of cellular membrane-less organelles, whereas abnormal LLPS can impair the formation and/or function of these organelles and contribute to neurodegeneration.
+Indeed, many proteins that aggregate in neurodegenerative diseases, such as DPRs, undergo LLPS.
+Furthermore, DPRs disrupt the LLPS of proteins in membrane-less organelles, such as stress granules, and disrupt the organelle function in c9ALS/FTD.

-Using this technique, the figure below shows that stress granules are liquid-like compartments.
-Other liquid-like compartments include nucleoli, speckles, Cajal bodies, heterochromatin protein complex, etc.
+Using this technique, the figure below shows that stress granules are dynamic.

 How does abnormal LLPS cause neurodegeneration?